malyabansalper/Secrets-App/README.md

-  - App allows user to sign in through Google or Facebook, helps to submit a secret under any name.
+  - App allows user to sign in through Google or Facebook, allows to submit a secret under any name.
 It displays top three submitted secrets .

   - Includes Opinion Mining | banned abusive words.